INACIA: Integrating Large Language Models in Brazilian Audit Courts: Opportunities and Challenges: The INACIA Project

 \subsection{Recommendations}

-The INACIA pipeline concludes by generating a paragraph that, in this context, is called recommendations.
+The INACIA pipeline concludes by generating a paragraph that, in this context, is called recommendations (i.e., the adjudication suggestions).
 The recommendations are a set of directions for the decision-making authority to address the case.
-As the text is the auditor's responsibility, INACIA only suggests directions for the auditor to consider.
+Since the auditor assigned the case bears full responsibility for the adjudication recommendations, INACIA only suggests directions for the auditor to consider but the auditor has the final say on whether they accept the suggestion.
 This pipeline task is relatively straightforward and recasts the other outputs from each task to construct a cohesive and coherent instruction document to be sent over to the panel of judges who will issue the final ruling on a case.
-To write case recommendations, INACIA uses the following components: \begin{itemize} \item The output from the admissibility examination, i.e., whether the case is admissible and the explanation of such classification. \item The outcome of the \textit{periculum in mora} and \textit{fumus boni iuris} analyses, i.e., whether there is any danger in delay and the case is likely to be successful based on its merits. \item The analysis of the case's merits, with the details on claims, their relationship with the jurisprudence and statutory law, and recommended courses of action. \end{itemize}
+To write adjudication recommendations, INACIA uses the following components: \begin{itemize} \item The output from the admissibility examination, i.e., whether the case is admissible and the explanation of such classification. \item The outcome of the \textit{periculum in mora} and \textit{fumus boni iuris} analyses, i.e., whether there is any danger in delay and the case is likely to be successful based on its merits. \item The analysis of the case's merits, with the details on claims, their relationship with the jurisprudence and statutory law, and recommended courses of action. \end{itemize}

 Each of these inputs is then processed by the LLM, which had been previously instructed with guidelines and examples of recommendations authored by experienced auditors.
 The LLM generates paragraphs for each recommendations section, ensuring the final text is coherent and accurately reflects the proposals and analyses.
 The end product is a structured document that is broken down into several sections, each on different aspects of the case, such as the case information, decisions on admissibility, merits, etc.